everest-engineering/terraform-kubernetes-hazelcast/README.md

 Hazelcast supports two strategies to simplify the deployment in a Kubernetes cluster.
 Official documentation is at [https://github.com/hazelcast/hazelcast-kubernetes#understanding-discovery-modes](https://github.com/hazelcast/hazelcast-kubernetes#understanding-discovery-modes)

 This module uses the `DNS Lookup` strategy to form a cluster.
 So, the client should also use this strategy to connect to the cluster.

+### Example Hazelcast java client project

 Here is a sample test client written in java [https://github.com/everest-engineering/terraform-kubernetes-hazelcast/blob/master/tests/hazelcast-java-client](https://github.com/everest-engineering/terraform-kubernetes-hazelcast/blob/master/tests/hazelcast-java-client)

 As of now (on 23rd June 2019) only the java Hazelcast client implmentation supports kubernetes discovery using the plugin [https://github.com/hazelcast/hazelcast-kubernetes](https://github.com/hazelcast/hazelcast-kubernetes)